Saddleworth moor - site of Ian Bradly and myra hindley murders

 Adobe Express

 On October 6, 1965, Ian Brady recognized 17-year-old Edward Evans at Manchester Central Station.
 Brady had previously seen Evans at the Rembrandt, a now-longstanding Canal Street gay bar.
-Ian Brady and Myra Hindley invited Evans home for a drink, and Evans accepted.
+Brady and Hindley invited Evans home for a drink, and Evans accepted.

 David Smith Put an End to Myra Hindley and Ian Brady’s Killing Spree

-After witnessing Ian Brady gruesomely murder Edward Evans, David feared for his life.
-As such, he initially played along as a co-conspirator.
+After witnessing Ian Brady gruesomely murder Edward Evans, Smith feared for his life and initially played along as a co-conspirator.
 He even helped the murderous couple tidy up the bloodied living room and relocate Evans’ body upstairs.
-He then shared tea with Brady and Hindley.
-Afterward, when he finally decided it was safe to leave, Smith ran home and called the police.

-Before the verdict, Justice Fenton Atkinson said that if the Moors Murderers were truly guilty, they were “two sadistic killers of the utmost depravity.”
+Before the jury’s verdict, Justice Fenton Atkinson said that if Brady and Hindley were truly guilty, they were “two sadistic killers of the utmost depravity.”
+The United Kingdom had abolished the death penalty just months before the trial, so Atkinson sentenced the pair to life imprisonment.

 The moors murder victims